 Difference between essentiality genes in rich vs. minimal medium (mono-cultures) -- adenylosuccinate lyase and adenylosuccinate synthetase were essential in minimal medium only.
-Both fructose-bisphosphate aldolase and 6-phosphofructokinase lot essentiality in rich medium (growth reduction by 12% in rich medium vs 21% in minimal medium).
+Both fructose-bisphosphate aldolase and 6-phosphofructokinase lost essentiality in rich medium (growth reduction by 12% in rich medium vs 21% in minimal medium).
 The difference between rich and minimal medium was more pronounced for ATP synthase subunits where growth was reduced by 46% upon deletion of any of the ATP synthase subunits in minimal media while a growth reduction of 16% was observed in rich medium.

 Variation in gene essentiality in mono- vs co-cultures